forkkit/supertokens-node-mysql-ref-jwt/README.md

 npm i --save auth-node-mysql-ref-jwt
 ```
 Before you start using the package:
 You will need to create a database in MySQL to store session info.
-This database can be either your name db, or a new db.
-Ideally keep it in a new db since that allows for good modularisation.
-This database name should be given as a config to the library (See config section below)
+This database can be either your already created db, or a new db.
+This database name should be given as a config param to the library (See config section below).

-There will be two tables created in the provided database for you automatically when you first use this library.
-Instead, if you want to create them yourself, you can do so with the following commands:
+There will be two tables created automatically for you in the provided database when you first use this library - if they don't already exist.
+If you want to create them yourself, you can do so with the following commands:
 ```SQL
 CREATE TABLE signing_key (
   key_name VARCHAR(128),